FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 ```

 Batch processing uses the `/v2/op/update` endpoint with a payload with two
-attributes - `actionType=APPEND` means we will overwrite existing entities if
+attributes - `actionType=append` means we will overwrite existing entities if
 they exist whereas the `entities` attribute holds an array of entities we wish
 to update.

 ### Batch Replace Entity Data

-This example uses the convenience batch processing endpoint to create a series
+This example uses the convenience batch processing endpoint to replace entity
-of available products.
+data of existing products.

 #### 18 Request: